mono/CocosSharp/ReleaseNotes/RendererPipeline.md

 ## Depth testing and changes to z-ordering

 Finally, we have overhauled the usage of <code>CCNode</code> z-ordering to more cleanly integrate with our renderer's sorting of render commands.
-Previously, <code>CCNode</code> contained a suite of z-ordering properties - namely, <code>ZOrder</code>, <code>LocalZOrder</code>, <code>GlobalZOrder</code> along with the internal <code>COrderOfArrival</code>.
+Previously, <code>CCNode</code> contained a suite of z-ordering properties &mdash; namely, <code>ZOrder</code>, <code>LocalZOrder</code>, <code>GlobalZOrder</code> along with the internal <code>COrderOfArrival</code>.
 Aside from adding confusion, the new renderer pipeline has made all these different flavors of ordering obsolete.
 Instead, we know have the single property <code>int:ZOrder</code>, that simply orders node siblings by ascending order.
 In this way, the sibling with lowest <code>ZOrder</code> will be processed before all others.

 __Warning:__ Remember, <code>ZOrder</code> has nothing to do with the geometric depth of a node.
 It's simply an ordering amongst siblings.
 If you want to actually alter the z-position of node, then use the <code>VertexZ</code> property.